Welcome to The Most Trusted Name in Pools & Spas™

 If chlorine or bromine level is

-below 3 ppm * If chlorine or bromine level is
+below 3 ppm *

-above 5 ppm * When water is cloudy or hazy
+When water is cloudy or hazy

 Sani-Spa Chlorine